dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How to invite members to the workspace

-As an Admin, go to 🗝️ Admin > `Workspace` > Members.
+As an Admin, go to ️Admin > `Workspace` > Members.
 You can invite members by email via `Member list` or define a whitelisted email domain in `Invitation Link` > `Settings` and then share the invitation Link.
 Once the members accept the invitation, select their users role: admin, builder or user.

 ### What are the users’ different roles?